ellennickles/code-your-way-s24/README.md

 - You must check your NYU email for important updates about class.
 - You are welcome to attend Student Hours in person or on Zoom.
-- Use our course website on GitHub to check the schedule (updated as needed based on our pace and interests), assignment descriptions, and links to course materials including resources in Google Drive.
+- Use our course website here on GitHub to check the schedule (updated as needed based on our pace and interests), assignments, and links to course materials including resources in Google Drive.

 #### Support